By: Ronnie Brown on June 17th, 2022

 That said, this standard has set four grades of wire mesh on the foundation of the specific wire diameters of certain mesh designations.

-But just because your mesh is woven and used in accordance with industry standards doesn't necessarily mean it delivers optimal performance to your process.
-Integrity testing, such as a bubble point test or glass bead test, can be used to check what particle size your mesh will screen and the amount of pressure that should be present within your equipment.
+But just because your wire mesh is woven and used in accordance with industry standards doesn't necessarily mean it delivers optimal performance to your process.
+Integrity testing, such as a bubble point test or glass bead test, can be used to check what particle size range your mesh will screen and the amount of pressure that should be present within your equipment.

 To help, we wrote the following article to shed light on what bubble point testing and glass bead testing consist of, as well as how they compare: